ramity/AI-workshop/README.md

 ### Lesson 12 - NLP: Movie review sentiment

-In this lesson, we perform sentiment analysis on an IMDB dataset to predict weather movie reviews are positive or negative.
+In this lesson, we perform sentiment analysis on an IMDB dataset to predict whether movie reviews are positive or negative.